 BE AWARE OF GIFTED-SPECIFIC TRAUMA AND HOW IT IS HEALED

 Gifted-specific traumas usually center around having felt extremely different from others throughout one’s life.
 Other traumas relate to feelings of intellectual, emotional or creative starvation, bullying, exploitation of gifts, schooling mismatch, and extreme pressure to perform.
-If a therapist or other helping professional is unaware of how giftedness played into these traumas, they may not recognize them as traumas at all.
+If you are unaware of how giftedness played into your gifted client’s issues, you may not recognize their gifted traumas at all.
 These issues are often resolved not just through cognitive reframing, but must take a gifted-specific replacement approach (filling those needs in the present with the appropriate gifted-specific social support) as well as a somatic-healing approach (resolving issues of fight, flight, freeze and fawn in response to one’s own experience of one’s giftedness and the external world’s reaction to it).

 DON’T DO IT ALONE

 Often, as I tell my mentees and trainees, supporting a gifted client is truly a team effort, as the gifted mind is vast and often needs specialized support in many life aspects and dimensions.
 Don’t pressure yourself to be the only one supporting your gifted clients.
-Suggest that they join InterGifted’s supportive peer community, or another community of gifted people; get them connected with literature, groups, and other professionals that weave together a network of support for them which validates and gives space for them to live out their giftedness in authentic ways.
+Get them connected with literature, groups, and other professionals that weave together a network of support for them which validates and gives space for them to live out their giftedness in authentic ways.
+Make sure you get to know gifted-specific professional peers you can refer your clients to, so that you feel supported in doing your best work as well.

 ADVICE FOR GIFTED CLIENTS